Segmentation Framework in Business Analysis: Structure Guide

 • Does this segment explain profit, not only sales?

-• Are the segments distinct, or do they overlap?
+• Are the segments distinct (mutually exclusive), and do they cover the whole business?

 • Which branch is most likely to contain the root cause?